DuckTapeKiller/obsidian-book-search-plus/README.md

 This version features a **refined UI**, **smart tag generation**, and enhanced customization options.

+This plugin is based on the plugin [obsidian-book-search-plugin](https://github.com/anpigon/obsidian-book-search-plugin) by [anpigon](https://github.com/anpigon).

 ## Features

 *   **Unified Service Selection**: Quickly choose your source from a compact, aesthetic modal: